 Shipping Materials: Anyone who has taken a trip to their local stationery store knows that shipping material such as boxes, bubble wrap and tape can take a large slice out of your profit margin when purchasing everything new.
 While a small number of sellers try to pass these costs onto the buyers, you will also turn away a lot of potential bidders by doing this since it is not a common practice among auction sellers.
 One solution to reduce these costs is to find many of the packing materials you need for free.

-The fist place to go is the shipping companies themselves.
+The first place to go is the shipping companies themselves.
 Most offer free shipping materials for sending items a certain way.
-You can get free boxes, tape, etc from the post office at USPS.com which will be sent directly to your door.
+You can get free boxes, tape, etc from the post office which will be sent directly to your door.
 UPS.com and Fedex.com also offer certain shipping supplies for free.

 If you need packing material not offered by the shipping companies, there are still other options.
 For boxes and wrapping material, visit some of your local area stores.
 Merchants that get in a large number of shipments with breakable items such gift, kitchen and stationary, and stores that do large volume selling such as drug and electronic stores are potential places to receive free packing supplies.
 The manufacturers will send the items to these stores in top quality boxes with plenty of packing material that is usually thrown away.
 Simply asking the store manager if you can have some of the discarded boxes and packing material will allow you to get much the shipping material you need at absolutely no cost.
 In fact, many of these stores will be happy to have you take the items away since it can lower the store’s disposal costs.